 Environments include everything from the confetti room, featuring flying unicorn pigs that "fart" confetti, to a "marshmallow pit" made of faux marshmallows — basically a pool of "marshmallows" you jump into and submerge yourself.

 While the candy aspect gives it a kiddy vibe, there's artistry that targets adults, with candy paintings of the Mona Lisa, Van Gogh's The Starry Night, and pop cultural touchstones such as Prince and a portrait of Gene Wilder as Willy Wonka.

 The Atlanta exhibit has a giant Sphinx made of 7,800 candy pieces; a 360-pound dragon made of 125,000 pieces of licorice, sours, and rock candy; and clocks filled with chocolate truffles hanging from the ceiling.

-But each city's Candytopia has items that are unique to the city's culture.
-Atlanta's includes references to the Braves and peaches, so Dallas seems likely to boast something with cowboy boots or maybe J.R.
+But each city's Candytopia features items that are unique to the city's culture.
+Atlanta's exhibit includes references to the Braves and peaches, so for Dallas, we can expect something with cowboy boots or maybe J.R.?

 Tickets aren't cheap: $30 for adults and $23 for kids.
 That's an increase from Atlanta, where it was $28 for adults and $20 for kids.